Angi Aymond

 Thankful.
 Grateful.
 Blessed.

-Everywhere I look I see adorable sweatshirts (and tee shirts for those of us here in the South) sporting that little trio.
+You can’t miss ’em.
+Cute little sweatshirts (and tees for those of us here in the South) sporting that little trio.
 But honestly, seeing them perched together has sent me straight to Webster’s on more than one occasion.
 Why?
 Because I don’t readily see the difference between the first two of the three.
 After giving it too much time, running down word-nerd rabbit holes, I issued grace to the makers of said shirts and called it a day.
 Well.
 Sort of.

 It’s easy for me to distract myself with lesser things.

-Reading the trio out loud, its rhythm felt right.
+Reading the three words out loud, the rhythm felt right.
 Well-scripted with a cadence that marched right off the tongue.
-But again I scratched my head.
+But again, I scratched my head.
 Wouldn’t the order have been more accurate if blessed had been placed first?
 After all, we are thankful and grateful for our blessings.
 Right?

 Yes.
 We are blessed in many ways with many things.
-We are grateful and we feel thankful.
-And hopefully, we are careful to express this gratitude to whomever is deserving.
+We are grateful, and we feel thankful.
+Hopefully, we are careful to express this gratitude to whomever is deserving.
 God.
 Family.
 Friends.
 Giving thanks for a thousand little things.
 (Thank you, Ann Voskamp.)

-Before the good test results are confirmed.
+Before the test results are confirmed yo be clear.
 Before the prodigal child comes home.
 Before that relationship finds restoration.
 Before your bank account seems sufficient.
+Before you understand it all.

 In my wanting.
 In my yearning.
 In my needing.
 I must learn to give thanks for all that I long for, but have not seen to be true.
 Because I must trust that God has my best interest at heart.